-This fork adds quite a bunch of features, among which an improved interface, a menu overflow button, quick search, separate archive/backlog list, swiping gestures, more show information, backup/restore, double episode entries clean-up, faster updating, cover and fan art view, a modern launcher icon and it speeds up responsiveness significantly by (more) efficient SQL queries and some threading.
+This fork of mine adds quite a bunch of features, among which an improved interface, a menu overflow button, quick search, separate archive/backlog list, swiping gestures, more show information, backup/restore, double episode entries clean-up, faster updating, cover and fan art view, a modern launcher icon and it speeds up responsiveness significantly by (more) efficient SQL queries and some threading.
 DroidShows only needs an internet connection when updating the show info or watching full-size posters.

 Since Opera =< 12.x, I haven't found a single browser that had a proper implementation of mouse gestures.
 Firefox with its FireGestures came close, but it's heavy on your CPU and lacks a quick way to customize behaviors.
 For Chrome, there isn't a single extension that works properly or isn't too limited in its gestures or supported functions.
 Well, there was, but that one got pulled because of its built-in spyware and adware.
 What's more, in pages like chrome://extensions or the New Tab page these extensions have no permission to function, so you'll keep getting annoyed by not being able to use the gestures.
 Maxthon was the only one that came close to Opera's functionality, but you still can't add your own gestures or define your own behavior/function.
 So I was looking for a neat little tool to use mouse gestures, possibly even globally, that wouldn't be too invasive or use up too many resources.
 Finally I've found it.